 state whether there has been a previous application for flexible working, and if so, the date of that application

 Alternative occupations and meaningful activities

-part-time employment either in the same organisation or in an alternative one that uses the person’s knowledge and skills
+part-time employment either in the same field or a different one that utilises their knowledge and skills

 travel and exploring